joelcarlson/RImagePalette/README.md

 Ever wonder what Bill Murray might look like if he consisted of the same colors as a bowl of celery?

-Perhaps you've been curious about how to make your ggplots resemble your favorite desert vista...
+Perhaps you've been curious as to how you might make your ggplots resemble your favorite desert vista...

 *Search no more, for here lay your answers!
 Read on to discover the solutions to these daily quandaries!*